ncp38/cs142-f23/labs/lab7/index.md

 For this lab, we'll be using new randomized partners!
 (Your pairing will be put up on the screen at the beginning of class.)

-## Recursion, recursion diagrams, and the Tower of Hanoi
+## Recursion, recursive algorithms, and recursion diagrams

 In this lab, you'll explore recursion and using recursive functions!
-When you finish, you'll have worked with recursive functions, analyzed how they operate, and used them to investigate the Tower of Hanoi logic puzzle.
+When you finish, you'll have worked with recursive functions, created several recursive functions yourself, and analyzed how they operate.

 ### Getting started